Men's Vogue: Regular features

 The magazine presented a yearly list of its chosen American visionaries.
 Recipients of the 2007 recognition included Ralph Lauren, actor Owen Wilson and director Wes Anderson.
 It also featured profiles in each issue of everyday stylish and successful men in its Life Studies section.

 Personnel

 The magazine was founded by Jay Fielden with support from Vogue's Anna Wintour.
 After Men's Vogue folded, Fielden became the editor of Hearst's Town & Country in 2011, and then the editor of Esquire, replacing David Granger in 2016.
+Photographers such as Annie Leibovitz, Mario Testino, Norman Jean Roy, Jonas Fredwall Karlsson, Max Vadukul, Raymond Meier, and Francesco Carrozzini shot regularly for the publication.

 International editions

 In addition to the American edition, several international editions of Men's Vogue exist.
-The first "Men's Vogue" edition published by Condé Nast was L'Uomo Vogue in Italy, which was launched in September 1967 and is now published quarterly.
-A French edition named Vogue Hommes International was launched in 1985, and it is published bi-annually in Fall/Winter and Spring/Summer issues.
+The first "Men's Vogue" edition published by Condé Nast was L'Uomo Vogue in Italy, which was launched in September 1967 and shuttered after the November/December 2017 issue, it was then relaunched in 2018 before closing in 2021.